yeeking/xapi-coding-recipes/LRS_statements.md

 ```

 ## Fork a document
 This is created when a user forks an existing document on codecircle.
-The context property provides access to the original document.
+The context property provides information about the original document.

 ```Javascript
 {